 We have generated some move-out tips for all renters, in hopes they take our advice to help ensure they receive their full deposit back.

-Upon moving into a property, it is always necessary to do a walk through and take pictures of everything.
-You want to make sure that the pictures reflect any issues and condition of the property before moving in.
+Upon moving into a property, it is always necessary to do a walk-through and take pictures of everything.
+You want to make sure that the pictures reflect any issues and conditions of the property before moving in.
 The same idea applies when moving out.
 Document and take pictures of the condition in which you left the property.
 If confronted by the landlord or property manager, this will help reflect what is and is not your responsibility.

 Two words: carpet cleaning.
 This is a service that is usually required by property managers after a tenant moves out and a new tenant arrives.
 There are two ways you can go about having the carpets cleaned.
 The first option is to have the fees taken out of your security deposit.
 This can benefit you if you happen to be busy or are on a strict deadline.
 Option two is that you pay for it out of pocket and provide a receipt to the property manager or landlord.
 Many property managers will require you to hire professionals with truck-mounted systems, so do not try to skimp pennies and cost yourself more in the long run.
 “What about renting the Rug Doctor from my local grocery store?”
 Or, “I have a Bissell machine and can do the cleaning myself.”
 Unfortunately, those are generally excluded from the actual move-out cleaning; however, those are great options for maintaining the carpet condition in between cleanings.